nyg/wiktionarize/README.md

 # wiktionarize
-Find words of a given text in Wiktionary.
+Extract words of a given text and search each one in the given Wiktionary.
+The parsing is currently extremely basic...